yannikmadeheim-del/pyFBS-nonlinear/docs/examples/fbs/07_coupling.rst

 Example Datasets and 3D view
 ****************************
-Load the required predefined datasets and open the 3D viewer in the background as already shown in `3D Display <../../../html/examples/basic_examples/01_static_display.html>`_.
+Load the required predefined datasets and open the 3D viewer in the background as already shown in `Static display example <https://pyfbs.readthedocs.io/en/master/examples/basic_examples/01_static_display.html>`_.
 Especially for the illustration of different substructures and the assembly, the 3D viewer subplot capabilities of `PyVista <https://docs.pyvista.org/index.html>`_ can be used.

 .. code-block:: python